Laodicea on the Lycus: Classical Age

 Laodicea was founded by Antiochus II Theos, king of the Seleucid Empire, in 261-253 BC in honour of his wife Laodice, together with several other cities of the same name.
 According to Pliny the Elder, the town was originally called Diospolis, "City of Zeus", and afterwards Rhoas.
 It soon became a wealthy city.
 In 220 BC, Achaeus declared himself king of the region but was defeated by Antiochus the Great in 213 BC.
 Antiochus transported 2,000 Jewish families to Phrygia from Babylonia.
-Many of Laodicea's inhabitants were Jews from this time, and Cicero records that Flaccus later confiscated the considerable sum of 9 kg of gold, which was being sent annually to Jerusalem for the Temple.

-After the Battle of Magnesia in 188 BC, when the Romans defeated the Seleucids, the Treaty of Apamea was signed, which gave control of the whole of western Asia Minor to the Kingdom of Pergamon.
+After the Battle of Magnesia in 190 BC, when the Romans defeated the Seleucids, the Treaty of Apamea was signed, which gave control of the whole of western Asia Minor to the Kingdom of Pergamon.
 With the death of its last king, its territory was bequested to Rome in 133 BC.
 It received from Rome the title of free city.
 It suffered greatly during the Mithridatic Wars but quickly recovered under the dominion of Rome.
 Towards the end of the Roman Republic and under the first emperors, Laodicea benefitted from its advantageous position on a trade route and became one of the most important and flourishing commercial cities of Asia Minor, in which large money transactions and an extensive trade in black wool were carried out.
 Its renowned wealth is referred to in the Bible.